Hillcrest Convalescent Center Data Breach Settlement

 What is the Hillcrest Convalescent Center data breach settlement?

-It is a proposed class action settlement in In re Hillcrest Convalescent Center, Inc. Data Breach Litigation, Case No. 25CV002700-310, in the Superior Court of Durham County, North Carolina, over a June 2024 cyberattack that may have exposed class members' private information, including Social Security numbers and medical information.
+It is a proposed class action settlement in In re Hillcrest Convalescent Center, Inc. Data Breach Litigation, Case No. 25CV002700-310, in the Superior Court of Durham County, North Carolina.
+The case concerns a June 2024 cyberattack on Hillcrest's computer systems that may have exposed class members' private information, including names, addresses, financial account information, dates of birth, driver's license numbers, Social Security numbers, other government ID numbers, and medical, health insurance, and provider information.

-All class members can claim up to $2,500 for documented out-of-pocket losses plus two years of free credit monitoring with $1 million in identity theft insurance.
-Members whose Social Security number was potentially impacted (the Group 1 subclass) may instead take a one-time $50 cash payment with no proof required.
+All class members can claim reimbursement of up to $2,500 for documented out-of-pocket losses fairly traceable to the data incident and incurred between June 27, 2024 and August 26, 2026, plus two years of free credit monitoring (CyEx Identity Defense Complete) with $1 million in identity theft insurance.
+Class members whose Social Security number was potentially impacted (the Group 1 subclass) may instead choose a one-time $50 Alternative Cash Payment with no proof required.

-No proof is needed for the $50 Alternative Cash Payment or the credit monitoring benefit.
-Documentation is only required if you seek reimbursement of up to $2,500 for out-of-pocket losses.
+No proof is required for the $50 Alternative Cash Payment (available only to the Group 1 Social Security number subclass) or to enroll in the credit monitoring benefit.
+Documentation such as receipts or bank statements is required only if you claim reimbursement of up to $2,500 for out-of-pocket losses.

 Official Settlement Notice